 For other people who are on a strict budget and yet, would like to purchase a bigger diamond, treated diamonds offer an alternative method to do that without breaking the bank.

 For the jewelers, clarity enhancements improve the prospects of selling a severely flawed diamond as the stone now has a better visual appeal.
 From a business perspective, getting a severely included diamond treated and selling it at a lower cost makes more sense than having it remain stagnant in the inventory.

 If you are kept up to date with the latest jewelry industry news, you will realize that clarity enhanced diamonds had received a lot of negative attention recently.

 The main reason behind the negativity largely stems from people who found out they had been duped into buying an enhanced diamond at the point of sale.
 Even though jewelers are required by law to fully disclose any clarity enhancements to the consumer, there are many rogue jewelers who intentionally hide these details in order to make a sale.
 That’s why you have to be extremely careful and knowledgeable when buying such diamonds.

 Ultimately, you have to make the decision for yourself.
 If you are buying a diamond for practical purposes and don’t have a huge budget to work with, a clarity enhanced diamond might be a viable option for consideration.
-However, if it comes to buying diamonds as a form of investment, untouched natural stones are still the best choice.
+However, if it comes to buying diamonds as a form of investment or for light performance, untouched natural stones are still the best choice.